cyphercoderr/WandAI-Challenge-2-AI-Powered-Knowledge-Base-Search-Enrichment/README.md

-# Wand AI Backend Engineer – Challenge 2: Knowledge Base Prototype
+# Wand AI – Challenge 2: Knowledge Base Prototype

 A minimal prototype of a **knowledge base backend** built with
 **Python + FastAPI + scikit-learn TF-IDF (with optional OpenAI embeddings)**.